kalaspuff/tomodachi/README.rst

 What is the best way to run a ``tomodachi`` service?
   There is no way to tell you how to orchestrate your infrastructure.
 Some people may run it containerized in a Docker environment, deployed via Terraform / Nomad / Kubernetes and some may run several services on the same environment, on the same machine.
 There may be best practices but theres no way telling you how to orchestrate your application environment.

+  Personally I would currently go for a Dockerized environment with nginx proxy in front of the service to handle all the weirdness of the web, TLS, black magic and improved upgrades for WebSockets.
+Take a look at my `kalaspuff/docker-python-nginx-proxy <https://github.com/kalaspuff/docker-python-nginx-proxy>`_ base-image to get your code up and running in minutes.

 Are there any more example services?
   There are a few examples in the `examples <https://github.com/kalaspuff/tomodachi/blob/master/examples>`_ folder, including examples to publish events/messages to an AWS SNS topic and subscribe to an AWS SQS queue.
 There's also a similar example of how to work with pub-sub for RabbitMQ via AMQP transport protocol.